davidhudson2128/House-Edge-Calculator/README.md

 In this example, the soccer match has three possible outcomes, a draw or either team winning.
 The sportsbook is giving Brentford +240 odds, a draw +255 odds, and Tottenham +105 odds.
 The implied probability for each of these outcomes is 27.65%, 26.48%, and 45.86% respectively.
 The calculated house edge built-in to these odds is 5.98%.

-Assuming the sportsbook's estimation for the odds is accurate, this means that for every $1 bet on this game, on either outcome, the sportsbook is taking on average a $0.0598 cut.
+Assuming the sportsbook's estimation for the odds is accurate, this means that for every $1 wagered on this match, on either outcome, the sportsbook is taking on average a $0.0598 cut.